baidu-research/DeepBench/README.md

 ## Where does DeepBench fit in?

-The Deep Learning eco system is consists of several different pieces.
+The Deep Learning eco system consists of several different pieces.
 We wanted to highlight where DeepBench fits into this eco system.
 The diagram below describes the software and hardware components involved with deep learning.
 At the very top, deep learning frameworks like Baidu's [PaddlePaddle] (https://github.com/baidu/Paddle), Theano,